 |Internal carbon price for investment and design decisions||Embed findings of climate scenario analysis into Corporate Strategy||Assist PNG to meet its climate and development objectives|

-The Climate Change Resilience Report provides detailed information on how this strategy is operationalised including climate metrics and targets, climate adaptation impacts, how we assist PNG meet its climate development objectives and our engagement on climate policy.
+Oil Search's Climate Change Resilience Report provides detailed information on how this Strategy is operationalised including climate metrics and targets, climate adaptation impacts, how we assist PNG to meet its climate development objectives and our engagement on climate policy.
 The Report also includes detailed climate scenario analysis, which indicates long-term resilience and continued economic value generation for Oil Search in a range of decarbonisation scenarios, including a 2oC pathway.

 The Executive Leadership Team (ELT) establishes the structures, reporting lines, and responsibilities to oversee the management of our key risks, including climate change.
 Oil Search’s business units are accountable for managing these risks.

 ELT members are financially incentivised to manage longer-term risks that could impact on the value of the Company, including climate risk, through the at-risk component of executive remuneration.
-From 2018, a component of the short-term incentive (STI) scheme will be linked to the use of our internal carbon price.
+A component of the Short-term Incentive (STI) scheme is linked to the use of our internal carbon price.